 The libraries are written in C++ for Arduino but could easily be ported to any microcontroller by rewriting the low-level pin access functions.

-Older versions of the Arduino IDE software require installing libraries manually; the Arduino Library Manager did not yet exist.
+Much older versions of the Arduino IDE software require installing libraries manually; the Arduino Library Manager did not yet exist.
 If using an early version of the Arduino software, this might be a good time to upgrade.
 Otherwise, this tutorial explains how to install and use Arduino libraries.
 Here are links to download the GFX and BusIO libraries directly (use the links above to get the corresponding display-specific libraries):